brharper-clgx/Niko/the-coin.md

 The next day I returned to play the man at cards again.
 I was surprised to find that he'd found the funds to continue playing after I'd cleaned him out.
 I told him, laughing, that I'd gotten drunk the night before and lost the gold he'd given me.
 I was determined, I told him, to earn my winnings back!
 A barely noticeable smile crossed his face, for just an instant.

 I won again, and this time walked away with a fair bit more as I took no mercy on the man.
 Hoping to bait the potential thief savant, or what-have-you, I loudly boasted of my winnings.
 As I walked away, I kept my hand firmly wrapped around the coin in my pocket.
 And I'll be damned but it disappeared right out of my hand.
-Not pulled, not snatched up, disappeared!
+Not pulled, not snatched up, but disappeared!
 Into thin air.

 As I walked away I showed no sign that I'd noticed.